Helen-Tam/k8s-app/README.md

-Project Name: Implementing Jenkins Service in Kubernetes
+Project Name: "Implementing Jenkins Service in Kubernetes"

 Goals to reach:
 1. Configure Jenkins service in Kubernetes in "devops" namespace